SourceCatalog#

 Note that this class does not convert input data in surface-brightness units to flux or counts.
 Conversion from surface-brightness units should be performed before using this class.

 SourceExtractor’s centroid and morphological parameters are always calculated from a convolved, or filtered, “detection” image (convolved_data), i.e., the image used to define the segmentation image.
 The usual downside of the filtering is the sources will be made more circular than they actually are.
-If you wish to reproduce SourceExtractor centroid and morphology results, then input the convolved_data If convolved_data and kernel are both None, then the unfiltered data will be used for the source centroid and morphological parameters.
+If you wish to reproduce SourceExtractor centroid and morphology results, then input the convolved_data.
+If convolved_data is None, then the unfiltered data will be used for the source centroid and morphological parameters.

 Negative data values within the source segment are set to zero when calculating morphological properties based on image moments.
 Negative values could occur, for example, if the segmentation image was defined from a different image (e.g., different bandpass) or if the background was oversubtracted.
 However, segment_flux always includes the contribution of negative data values.